Benzene

 - Gather medical and scientific evidence.

-- Consult with experts in occupational health and toxicology.
+- Consult with lawyers experienced in occupational health and toxicology.

 - Help you choose the best legal pathway for your claim.